-The increase in sophisticated cybersecurity threats have affected organizations at a global scale in 2017.
-So, it’s important to remember the biggest yet most underacknowledged threat to an organization: the “Insider Threat”.
-We’ve heard stories of malicious or careless persons within an organization, whose behaviors result in cyberattacks and exposed data.
-The IBM X-Force Cybersecurity Report confirmed these tales, citing:
+The increase in sophisticated cybersecurity threats has affected organizations on a global scale.
+So, it’s essential to consider the largest yet most underacknowledged threat to an organization: the insider threat.
+Insider threat awareness is critical because the actions of malicious or careless actors within an organization can result in cyberattacks and exposed data.
+Verizon’s 2019 Insider Threat and Data Breach Investigations Reports confirm tales of internal attacks, citing: